javascript-tutorial/en.javascript.info/5-animation/1-bezier-curve/article.md

     - On the blue segment we take a point proportional to `t`.
 On the example above it's <span style="color:red">red</span>.
 - These points together form the curve.

+The algorithm is recursive and can be generalized for any number of control points.

+Given N of control points, we connect them to get initially N-1 segments.

+Then for each `t` from `0` to `1`:
+- Take a point on each of segment on the distance proportional to `t` and connect them -- there will be N-2 segments.
+- Take a point on each of these segments on the distance proportional to `t` and connect -- there will be N-3 segments, and so on...
-The algorithm is recursive.
-For each `t` from `0` to `1` we have first N segments, then take points of them and connect -- N-1 segments and so on till we have one point.
-These make the curve.
+- Till we have one point.
+These points make the curve.

-Press the "play" button in the example above to see it in action.

 Move examples of curves: